cwysong85/docker-compose-image-updater/README.md

   -v, --version              print dciu version
-  -u, --update-file          JSON update file to pass in -y, --yaml-file            YAML file to update, typically a docker-compose.yml file
+  -u, --update-file          JSON update file to pass in -y, --yaml-file            YAML file to update, typically a docker-compose.yml file -o, --omit-backup          Do not produce a backup of the original file.
+Default is to backup the file e.g. docker-compose.yml.1558044602.backup
 ```

 ### Update JSON file syntax